Skip to content

 API keys, scopes and rate limits

 Before you integrate an odds feed, it helps to understand how access actually works: what a key looks like, how scopes limit it, how rate limits and caching behave.
-This guide walks the OddsRelay access contract in plain terms, so integration holds no surprises.
+The OddsRelay access contract, in plain terms.

 6 min read